-Prodigal is an entertainment company based in Los Angeles, California that tells stories across television, film, comics, audioplays, and theatre.
+Prodigal is an entertainment company based in Los Angeles, California that tells stories across television, film, comics, audio, and theatre.
+The company has a first look deal for TV and film with Warner Media & J.J.Abram's Bad Robot.

 Arvind Ethan David

-Arvind Ethan David is a producer and writer of theatre, television, comics, and films.
+Arvind Ethan David is a writer and producer, and the principal of Prodigal Inc.

-David currently resides in Los Angeles with his wife Janine N'jie David and their daughter Odetta.
+David lives in California with his wife Janine N’jie David and their daughter Odetta.

 Vice President of Television & Film